 Research topics and projects

+For SiC materials, our main collaboration is the group of Nguyen T. Son and Jawad Ul-Hassan (Linköping, Sweden).
 In recent years our most important collaboration for obtaining MBE grown GaAs/AlGaAs heterostructure wafer materials and high-purity n-GaAs epi-layers was with the group of Andreas Wieck in Bochum (Germany).
 For MBE grown materials we will also continue to collaborate with Dirk Reuter, who started a new group in Paderborn (Germany) (after a position in Bochum till 2012).

 Scroll down to find more information on facilities and the research projects:

-2. Optical pump-probe studies of transport and dephasing
+4. Optical pump-probe studies of transport and dephasing

 of electron spin ensembles in low-dimensional devices

 [Project not active per 2016] Time-resolved Kerr rotation measurements allow for preparing and detecting the spin states of electron ensembles in GaAs with very high (subpicosecond) time resolution.
 At the same time, a reasonable (around micronscale) spatial resolution can be achieved.
 We use this in this project to study how electron spin states evolve and dephase while they are localized or transported in diffusive micronscale devices.
 The electron ensembles in these devices can be low-dimensional with respect to quantum confinement, the spin precession length or the spin diffusion length.
 Interactions between electron spins and the environment are typically dominated by spin-orbit effects, or coupling to nuclei.
 We study how a lower dimensionality for an ensemble can influence spin dephasing, or can result in spin manipulation during transport.
 A new effort here aims at linking these techniques to spin-pumping with microwaves, and spin-injection from ferromagnets.

-5. Measurement facilities Van der Wal Labs
+6. Measurement facilities Van der Wal Labs